versionone/api-examples/rest/apis-walkthrough.md

 ![cURL VersionOne Lifecycle Admin Member](https://cloud.githubusercontent.com/assets/259870/18010813/22cf2cea-6b80-11e6-98f4-cadb5fcb45d1.png)
 #### How to try this against your own VersionOne Lifecycle instance

-Before moving to the exercises, note that if you want to adapt them to run against your own instance of VersionOne Lifecycle, you'll need to [generate an Access Token as described in the VersionOne Community site](https://community.versionone.com/Help-Center/Lifecycle_System_Asset_Diagram_and_Descriptions/Managing_Your_Member_Account_Details/Authorizing_Application_Access).
+Before moving to the remaining exercises, note that if you want to adapt them to run against your own instance of VersionOne Lifecycle, you'll need to [generate an Access Token as described in the VersionOne Community site](https://community.versionone.com/Help-Center/Lifecycle_System_Asset_Diagram_and_Descriptions/Managing_Your_Member_Account_Details/Authorizing_Application_Access).
 Once you've generated the token, simply use that token and your own instance URL in place of the token and URL that the exercises contain.

 #### Review